josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/02-Missile_Geometry_202/_micro_lessons/08-Intercept_Pursuit_Module_Design/README.md

-# Module 08 — Intercept & Pursuit
+# Assignments Completed for Module 08 — Intercept & Pursuit

 Modeling the geometry of one object chasing or intercepting another: from constant-velocity solutions to iterative pursuit curves and animated simulations.